 When you need fixing

-When you are prepping a skydive, you make mistakes, especially on the first past.
+When you are prepping a skydive, you make mistakes, especially on the first pass.
 Whether you are angling or rolling through the jump, your first shot at an angle could be off.
 Maybe you muck up a quirk you have been trying to fix later in the flow through.
 Maybe your creeper got stuck on a piece of gum.
 Either way you mess up that point and you know it right away.
 You fix it, but there is a sense of urgency to get through the page so you can make it right.

 If your teammates chime in the second you make your mistake, it breaks your concentration.
 Eventually you get the sense they don’t trust you to know what you are doing.
 Irritating comes to mind.
 All 4-way jumpers like the chance to fix their own mess ups.